 How to Set Up Feed to Post's General Plugin Settings

-- Set the defaults that will be used when you add a new feed source.
+- Set the default options that will be used when you add a new feed source.

-- Set a few settings that apply to all feed sources that can only be set from this page.
-These are marked in the list below with an asterisk (*) before their title.
+- Set global settings that apply to all feed sources.
+The global only options are identified and marked in the list below with an asterisk (*) before their title.

 Feed to Post will: